Table of Contents (hide)

 - Which I can confirm.
 And as someone with periods of intense agoraphobia and social avoidance I considered the elimination of my sex drive to be a feature, not a bug.

 Most of these side effects go away, or become bearable, within a couple of weeks.
 The constipation may not leave, but it usually gets better.
 Weight gain and, unless you’d rather they stick around, sexual side effects tend to stay.

 You may or may not get one or more of these.

 - Food tasting weird

-- Because Paxil (paroxetine) is so potent it can interfere with dopamine.
-That can result in a variety of side effects usually associated with antipsychotics such as:
+- Because Paxil (paroxetine) is so potent it is more likely to interfere with dopamine than most other SSRIs.
+In addition to causing sexual side effects, this can result in a variety of side effects usually associated with antipsychotics such as:

 - gynecomastia (man boobs)

 - galactorrhea (leaky tits, regardless of gender)

 If you have these, call your doctor ASAP.
 Or now.
 Or get the hell off of the Internet and go to the ER.
 NOW!

 - Some of those anti-dopaminergic side effects can be dangerous.